 According to the USDA, the basic way to ensure a safe environment for food preparation is through the procedures: clean, separate, cook, and chill.
 By following these four basic steps, you can significantly reduce the chance for a foodborne illness.

-#14 What is the safe cooking temperature for pork?
+#18 What is the safe cooking temperature for pork roasts?

-The USDA recommends cooking pork to an internal temperature of 160°F – as measured by a food thermometer.
+The USDA recommends cooking all raw pork steaks, chops, and roasts to a minimum internal temperature of 145°F and ground pork patties and mixtures (such as meat loaf) to 160°F – as measured with a food thermometer.

-The only way to know food has been cooked to a safe internal temperature is to use a food thermometer.
+The only way to definitely know if food has been cooked to a safe internal temperature is to measure with a food thermometer.

-#18 Which of the following bacteria are responsible for causing the greatest number of foodborne illnesses?
+#22 Which of the following pathogens are responsible for causing the greatest number of foodborne illnesses?

-Noroviruses are the most common cause of acute gastroenteritis (infection of the stomach and intestines) in the United States.
+According to the CDC, noroviruses are the leading cause of foodborne illness.
 Norovirus illness spreads easily and is often called stomach flu or viral gastroenteritis.

-#19 Which bacteria poses the greatest risk to foodborne illness is found in raw poultry?
+#23 Which pathogen poses the greatest risk to foodborne illness is found in raw poultry?